Female standing on Pauanui Mountain Summit

 Time 2+ hours

-Mt Pauanui hiking track starts off like any other bush walk in New Zealand; a dirt trail surrounded by dense bush. www.Alltrails.com lists this hiking track as ‘moderate’, which is the biggest controversy I’ve heard since U.S. moon landing.
+The Mt Pauanui hiking track starts off like any other bush walk in New Zealand; a dirt trail surrounded by dense bush.
+The Alltrails website lists this Coromandel hiking track as ‘moderate’, which is the biggest controversy I’ve heard since U.S. moon landing.
 The only way this could be considered a ‘moderate’ hike is if Sir Edmund Hillary wrote the review.
 Sturdy shoes with grip are a smart idea if you don’t fancy sliding knee or butt first down any of the steep slopes.
-Tree trunks and exposed roots and rocks are the only things available to help steady yourself, as the path up the maunga/mountain is not marked out with any formal barriers or steps.
+Tree trunks, exposed roots and rocks are the only things available to help steady yourself, as the path up the mountain is not marked out with any formal barriers or steps.

-I wasn’t aware of how steep this maunga could get and a few profanities were heaved out into the open air during the hike.
-Up until now Kitekite Falls was one of the steepest hikes I’ve ever completed.
-And it’s even worse after a rainy day as the path can be slipperier than a banana in a slapstick comedy.
+I wasn’t aware of how steep Mt Pauanui could get and a few profanities were heaved out into the open air during the hike.
+I can say it is much easier than hiking the Pinnacles but at the time this was one of the steepest hikes I have ever completed in New Zealand.
+The track is incredibly slightly more difficult after a rainy day as the path can be slipperier than a banana in a slapstick comedy.
 Take stable shoes and a couple of plasters to be safe.

 Even though this sounds like a review of Mt Doom, there are plenty of children that complete this Coromandel mountain hike.
 We got overtaken by a child who made light work of the steeper ‘shortcuts’ through the zig zagged sections of the track.

 The view from the top however, was spectacular.
-The summit of the maunga has panoramic views across Pauanui and Tairua, and out towards the mountains within the Coromandel Forest Park.
+The summit of the mountain has panoramic views across Pauanui and Tairua, and out towards the mountains within the Coromandel Forest Park.

 Climb the Pinnacles